It’s the dream of most sellers that when the put their home

 also will make buyers think that there are even more expensive repairs hiding

-where they can’t see.
+where they can’t see. - You chose

+the wrong real estate agent.
 In our opinion, this is the most important decision

 you can make when selling your home.
 A